Send visitors to a specific part of a page.

-And anchor links without the site URL may have issues in Safari mobile browsers.
+Anchor links without the site URL may also have issues in Safari mobile browsers.
 To find your page's URL, visit URL slugs.

-If you know none of your visitors use Internet Explorer or the Safari mobile browser, and you're linking to a place on the same page (for example, scrolling down to a lower header), you can use the #unique-id formatting without the page slug or URL.
+If you know none of your visitors use Internet Explorer or the Safari mobile browser, and you're linking to a place on the same page (for example, scrolling down to a lower header), you can use the #unique-id in your link without the page slug or URL.